-One of the five mother or leading sauces in French cuisine, Bechamel Sauce is simply a milk sauce flavored with onion and herbs, and then thickened with a roux.
 Commonly used to make cheese sauces for pasta, (notably Alfredo sauce), bechamel sauce is traditionally used to make lasagna, potato gratin and scallop potatoes, as well as Mac & Cheese.

 What Is Bechamel Sauce?

-One of the first mentions of a bechamel style sauce places its origin in Italy, but it was Auguste Escoffier who formally classified it as one of the leading sauces, cementing its place in French cuisine.
-As mentioned above bechamel is most often used to create cheesy pasta sauces, but it can be equally well paired with seafood or roast chicken to create a more elegant meal.
+One of the first mentions of a béchamel-style sauce attributes its origin to Italy, but it was Auguste Escoffier who formally classified it as one of the leading sauces, thereby cementing its place in French cuisine.

-While veloute sauce and bechamel sauce are both cream style sauces thickened with a roux, bechamel differs from veloute in that it uses milk as a base, whereas veloute uses a broth or stock.
+While velouté sauce and bechamel sauce are both cream-style sauces thickened with a roux, bechamel differs from velouté in that it uses milk as a base, whereas velouté uses a broth or stock.

-Mastering Bechamel Sauce
+How To Make Bechamel Sauce

 Bechamel is one of the easiest Mother Sauces to master.
 Hollandaise is arguably the hardest.
-The great thing about bechamel is that since it's only made with a few simple ingredients you can easily make a batch of this sauce and keep it refrigerated for a few days, using and flavoring it as needed.
+The great thing about bechamel is that since it's only made with a few simple ingredients, you can easily make a batch of this sauce and keep it refrigerated for a few days, using and flavoring it as needed.

 Ingredients For Bechamel Sauce